E-Scooter Accident Claims

 How JMW Can Help

-Although there are uncertainties surrounding the law as to how and where e-scooters can be used, users are still vulnerable to road traffic accidents, whereby the incident was not their fault.
+Electric scooter users are vulnerable to road traffic accidents.
 In cases where another person was responsible for your accident and resulting injuries, you may be eligible to claim compensation.

 Injuries are not always caused by collisions with other vehicles, for instance, potholes and other road or pavement defects can cause accidents.
-For this reason, injuries can vary widely, including whiplash, broken bones, brain damage, and spinal injury.
+For this reason, injuries can vary widely, including broken bones, brain damage and spinal injury.

 Our team has more than 35 years of experience, and always keep up to date with the latest updates to the law related to road traffic accidents.
 This means we can handle your case well and ensure any new legislation is considered when making a claim.